samfeldstein/notebook/content/notes/on-purpose.md

 **To live a fulfilling life, you need a sense of purpose.** I think this is what people mean when they talk about "finding their place in the world" or living a "meaningful" life.

 What's a sense of purpose?
 A feeling that you matter?
 That you've made a difference?
-I suppose this depends on the person, so all I can do here is answer for myself.
+I suppose this depends on the person, so all I can do here is answer for myself. **So for me, a sense of purpose is a sense that I've made a difference, that I've done something that matters.**

+## Where do we find purpose?

-I used to think I could derive purpose from craft.
-In other words, from making a thing for the sake of making a thing (eg writing a story or building a website).
-I think this is wrong.
+I used to think I could derive purpose from craft, from making things.
+Now I think this is wrong.
 There are plenty of things I like doing and find satisfying.
-Taking photos, for example.
+Taking photos, for instance.
 I like taking photos, and I'm proud of many of the photos I've taken.
 But could I spend all day taking photos and be satisfied?
-No. Because while I *like* photography, I don't feel like it matters much.
+No. Because while I *like* photography, I don't feel that it matters much.
 It doesn't give me a sense of purpose.
 The best photographers in the world probably feel differently.

+So for me, the craft itself doesn't lend a send of purpose. **The purpose comes from the application of the craft:** I'm not coding just to code.
+I'm coding to build something I can use.
+I'm not writing just to write.
+I'm writing to figure something out.

 So where *do* I get that feeling of purpose?
 When have I felt that?
 Here's a list:

 - When I helped my mom research a court case.
 - When I've helped new dancers learn the basics.
+- When I organized a writers' group in grad school.
+- When I've given feedback on friends' writing.
+- When I taught horseback riding.

+These things all involve working with people. **More specifically, they all seem to involve collaboration.** Some of them involve some individual work (eg, researching a court case), but in service to a collaborative project.
+Teaching, when done right, is a kind of collaboration.

+The goal of each collaboration seems to serve the other person. **So it seems that I prefer helping to being helped.**

+I'm not sure whether this would translate to collaborating in service to a mutual goal (eg, cofounding a company).
+I haven't done much of that.
+But I'm curious.

+One of these (writers group) involves community-building.
+Haven't done much of that either.
+I do like hosting parties, though.

+**The work matters too.** I didn't enjoy helping my mom attach the snowplow to her truck nearly as much as helping her with the court case research. **So the work needs to be engaging.**

+So maybe the formula is something like: *Engaging work + helping + a useful application = a sense of purpose.* Or:

+*$E + H + A = P$*

 ---